Global-Data-Plane/sdtp/docs/sdql_reference.md

 SDQL (Simple Data Query Language) is a minimal, portable query language for filtering and selecting rows and columns from tabular datasets.
 SDQL is designed for composability, explicitness, and ease of use with the SDTP protocol and SDML table format.
 It is not intended as a replacement for SQL; instead, it provides a straightforward and interoperable way to express data filters in JSON.

 It is rare that a user will want to download or examine an entire SDML Table.
-In fact, in some sense at-source filtering is the entire point of the SDTP, and for some tables downloading the entire table is impossible.
+In fact, in some sense, at-source filtering is the entire point of SDTP, and for some tables, downloading the entire table is impossible.
 SDML Tables are logical, not physical, entities.
 For example, a Solar System simulation takes in the initial positions, velocities, and masses of the planets as initial conditions and reports their positions and velocities at arbitrary times in the future.
 An SDML Table representing the Solar System has a column for each planet's position, velocity, and mass, and a column for time.
 Runs of the simulator are triggered by SDQL queries, which specify the initial conditions and request the values for specific ranges of time.
 But the "table" itself is infinite, or large enough that it can be treated as such; only finding rows that match specific time periods makes sense.

 SDQL is designed to be lightweight and simple.
-When the Structured Query Language (SQL) was designed, it was assumed that no computation outside SQL was done, and as a result SQL was designed to be a full-featured compute engine.
+When the Structured Query Language (SQL) was designed, it was assumed that no computation outside SQL was done, and as a result, SQL was designed to be a full-featured compute engine.
 SDQL has a different set of design assumptions; it assumes that the query agent is a program, and the results of the SDQL query will be inputs to further computation on the client side.
-As a result, SDQL's sole operation is to return the data of interest to the followon computation operation.
-Moreover, much of SQL (for example) is devoted to creating conjoined tables on the fly (this is the principal function of the \`JOIN\` operation).
-Since the Global Data Plane's tables are *\_semantic\_*, not *\_physical\_*, entities, this is done server-side and isn't exposed in the query language.
-The sole function of SDQL is to *\_filter\_* and provide summary information on tables.
+As a result, SDQL's sole operation is to return the data of interest to the follow-on computation operation.
+Moreover, much of SQL (for example) is devoted to creating conjoined tables on the fly (this is the principal function of the `JOIN` operation).
+Since the Global Data Plane's tables are *semantic*, not *physical*, entities, this is done server-side and isn't exposed in the query language.
+The sole function of SDQL is to *filter* and provide summary information on tables.

-\\

 ---